cf-guardian/guardian/README.md

 1. Fail rather than degrade function.
 1. Operating system dependencies should be isolated and carefully managed to simplify porting.
 1. Use pure Go for maintainability.
 Avoid scripting (even in Go) and C code.
-1. Instrument code to capture failure diagnostics including stack traces.
+1. Instrument code to capture failure diagnostics including error identifiers (described below) and stack traces.

 ## Documentation